^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Teenager and diet
+Teenager and Diet

 What should parents do?

-• Depression (psychological deviations)
+• Depression (psychological disorders)

 Anorexia in adolescents

-The first call: conversations
+The first bell: conversations

-The second call: choice of diets
+The second bell: choosing diets

-The fifth call: time is lost
+Bell number five: time is lost

 Bulimia or wolfish hunger